sandhyaparna/Data-Science/Deep Learning/Hyperparameter Tuning.md

 * The optimal weight decay is different if you search with a constant learning rate versus using a learning rate range.
 This aligns with our intuition because the larger learning rates provide regularization so a smaller weight decay value is optimal.

 ### Batch size
+* Good to start with 128/256/512 for a sample of 1M observations.
+For small datasets use 32/
 * larger batch sizes make larger gradient steps than smaller batch sizes
 * Large batch sizes may result in different outputs during run and may fall into local mimima
 * Use smaller batch size for consistent results